Syslog-ng

 syslog-ng is a free and open-source implementation of the syslog protocol for Unix and Unix-like systems.
 It extends the original syslogd model with content-based filtering, rich filtering capabilities, flexible configuration options and adds important features to syslog, like using TCP for transport.
-As of today, syslog-ng is developed by Balabit IT Security Ltd. It has three editions with a common codebase.
-The first is called syslog-ng Open Source Edition (OSE) with the license LGPL.
-The second is called Premium Edition (PE) and has additional plugins (modules) under a proprietary license.
-The third is called Storebox (SSB), which comes as an appliance with a Web-based UI as well as additional features including ultra-fast-text search, unified search, content-based alerting and a premier tier support.
+Syslog-ng is developed in the Budapest office of One Identity LLC.
+It has three editions with a common codebase.
+The first is called syslog-ng, also referred as syslog-ng Open Source Edition (OSE) with the license LGPL + GPLv2.
+The second is called syslog-ng Premium Edition (PE) and has additional plugins (modules) under a proprietary license.
+The third is called syslog-ng Storebox (SSB), which comes as an appliance with a Web-based UI as well as additional features including ultra-fast-text search, unified search, content-based alerting and a premier tier support.

-In January 2018, syslog-ng, as part of Balabit, was acquired by One Identity, a global vendor of identity and access management solutions under the Quest Software umbrella.
-The syslog-ng team remains an independent business within the One Identity organization and continues to develop its open source and commercial solutions under the syslog-ng brand.
+In January 2018, syslog-ng, as part of Balabit, was acquired by One Identity under the Quest Software umbrella.
+The syslog-ng team remains an independent business within the One Identity organization and continues under the syslog-ng brand.

+In May 2024, the original author of syslog-ng, Balázs Scheidler, forked syslog-ng and launched AxoSyslog, a fully open-source, drop in replacement that develops syslog-ng into a generic security data processor, integrating it with various cloud native tools and services.